 Bond Forfeiture

 Forfeiture enforcement may or may not be the responsibility of the state insurance department.
 In some states, enforcement is left to the court system.
-This may result in a bail agent’s bond privileges being revoked in a particular county.
-If enforcement is the responsibility of the state insurance department, the state will likely have authority to suspend or revoke the license of a bail agent.
+This may result in the revocation of a bail agent’s bond privileges in a particular county.
+If enforcement is the responsibility of the state insurance department, the state will likely have authority to suspend or revoke a bail agent’s license.

 Prohibited Activities